LockdownRP-PZ/Rulebook/README.md

 - This does not allow you to know precise locations of bases.
 Your character may know the general area but not the exact location.
 I.E: Bob may know “The Outcasts” are based in Verdict Heights, but not the exact building.
 You must discover this through Organic Roleplaying.
 - Players are not allowed to use the :zombie:lost-to-the-hordes (LTTH) channel as in-game information.
   - Once your character has found out that a character has died (for example by finding the body or being informed by another character), then their loot is fair game.
-  - The staff team may leave a "clue" outside of a dead character's property indicating that the property looks abandoned.
+  - The staff team may remove the claim of a dead character's property, indicating that the property is abandoned.

-### 2.13 Roleplay your chosen traits.
+### 2.13 Roleplay your chosen PZ traits.

-- When creating your character, please pick traits that relate to your character.
-For example, if you choose a trait that is a mental illness, you must roleplay that mental illness.
+- When creating your character, pick traits that relate to your character.
+For example:
+  - If you choose the cowardly trait, roleplay being cowardly.
+  - If you choose the ADHD trait, roleplay the effects of ADHD on your character.
+- You're not required to roleplay every trait you choose or to only choose traits that are part of your backstory.
+Keep your character in mind and choose traits that make sense.
-- If you are caught with a mental illness trait and not roleplaying it, you will have your traits rebalanced by the moderator team, and you will be issued a warning.
+- If you are caught with an excessive amount of traits you are not roleplaying, you will have your traits rebalanced by the moderator team and will be issued a warning.
-- Trait farming is a breach of rules [1.6](README.md#16-roleplay-realistically) and [1.2](README.md#12-no-powergaming).
+- Creating an optimized build without regard to your written character is a breach of rule [1.2](README.md#12-no-metagaming).

-### 2.19 Skill limiter.
+### 2.14 Skill limiter.

 - To prevent overpowered builds, we have a skill limiter in place.
 Your starting skill level determines the maximum skill levels you will be able to reach.
 - Crafting and survival skills are capped depending on your starting points: